Resources

 There are two types of hemorrhoids: internal hemorrhoids and external hemorrhoids.
 This guide will cover the differences between the two types of hemorrhoids.
 We’ll also take a look at hemorrhoidal symptoms, causes, and treatments for each kind as well as how to prevent future flare-ups.

-External vs. Internal Hemorrhoids
+How to Determine If You Have External vs. Internal Hemorrhoids

 If you’re struggling with hemorrhoids, you’ll want to get rid of them as fast as possible.
 The first step towards healing is determining which hemorrhoid types you have: external vs. internal hemorrhoids.
-External hemorrhoids are enlarged blood vessels or veins under the skin outside the anus.
-These are the most common type of hemorrhoids and cause the most discomfort.
+To know if you have internal hemorrhoids or external hemorrhoids, there are a few key signs:

 Both internal and external hemorrhoids are enlarged blood vessels, and they have similar causes, but they differ in the symptoms.